HL7/davinci-ra/input/pagecontent/index.md

 ### Actors and Roles

 <span class="bg-success" markdown="1">Different entities can play different Roles in different scenarios.
-For clarity in this implementation guide, we will use Actors: Payer, Provider, and Risk Adjustment Coder (e.g., Certified Risk Adjustment Coder (CRC), working on behalf of the Payer).
+The Actors in this implementation guide are Payer, Provider, and Risk Adjustment Coder (working on behalf of the Payer, e.g., Certified Risk Adjustment Coder (CRC)).
+For clarity in this IG, we may use the term Payer to refer to both the Payer and Risk Adjustment Coder.
 Their roles as Client and Server are described below. </span><!-- new-content -->

 <div class="bg-success" markdown="1">